Southclaws/ScavengeSurvive/README.md

  If you set up all the dependencies correctly, there should be *no* errors at all.
-If you have a problem compiling DON'T SUBMIT AN ISSUE HERE! that place is reserved for actual bugs, if you need help, send me an email :)
+If you have a problem compiling DON'T SUBMIT AN ISSUE HERE! that place is reserved for actual bugs.

 4. **Set up plugins and filterscripts in your _"./server.cfg"_ file.**